About Us

 Project Assistant

-Kelly Houston is a Project Assistant implementing the operation of the AT & AEM Center’s delivery system of accessible educational materials (AEM) to Ohio school districts.
+Kelly Houston is a Project Assistant implementing the operation of the AT&AEM Center’s delivery system of accessible educational materials (AEM) to Ohio school districts.
 She carries out the annual Federal Quota Registration of Legally Blind Students on behalf of the Ohio Department of Education, Office for Exceptional Children, resulting in Federal Quota Funds for AEM for Ohio students.
-She maintains the AT & AEM Clearinghouse of braille, digital, and large print textbooks and educational aids for loan to eligible students.
-Kelly serves on the AT & AEM Federal Quota Committee and provides technical assistance related to AEM.
-She also assists with data collection for the AT and AEM Center.
+She maintains the AT&AEM Clearinghouse of braille, digital, and large print textbooks and educational aids for loan to eligible students.
+Kelly serves on the AT&AEM Federal Quota Committee and provides technical assistance related to AEM.
+She also assists with data collection for the AT&AEM Center.

 Contact Information: